Parasitic-free gate: A protected switch between idle and entangled states: Quadratic factor

 \section{Quadratic factor}

-Naively, we can assume the dynamic $ZZ$ interaction is proportional to $\Omega^2$ as the coupler frequency is away from $\wI$.
-Figure~\ref{fig:eta}(a) shows that such normalized driven part $\zeta_d/\Omega^2$ on device 1-6 dramatically increases when the coupler frequency is close to the qubits, but approaches to zero at higher $\omega_c$.
-On devices 1-4 the sign of quadratic factor is always negative while on devices 5 and 6 it is positive.
+Naively, we can assume the dynamic $ZZ$ interaction is proportional to $\Omega^2$ as the coupler frequency is away from $\wia$.
+Figure~\ref{fig:eta}(a) shows that such normalized driven part $\zeta_d/\Omega^2$ in device 1-6 dramatically increases when the coupler frequency is close to the qubits, but approaches to zero at higher $\omega_c$.
+In devices 1-4 the sign of quadratic factor is always negative while in devices 5 and 6 it is positive.
 Figure~\ref{fig:eta}(b) shows that the sign of dynamic $ZZ$ interaction changes with the qubit-qubit detuning with respect to perturbatively $\zeta_d\appropto1/(\Delta_{12}+\delta_1/2)$.